xaviatourtravel/xavira/docs/06-product-laws.md

 Not to browse records.

-Every screen must prioritize actions over information.
+Actions always have higher priority than information.

 ---

-## D018
+## D019

 One Context.